The Succession to Muhammad: Content

 The Introduction argues that hereditary succession was common at that time, especially among Muhammad's tribe of Quraysh.
 The Qur'an too, Madelung argues, stresses importance of kinship ties, and earlier prophets had wished to be succeeded by their descendants or relatives.
 It is followed by four chapters, one on each of the first four caliphs.
 In the first chapter, Madelung posits that Abu Bakr had planned before Muhammad's death to acquire for himself the position of caliph.
 Although a general election would have resulted in a dynastic succession in the person of Muhammad's cousin Ali, the assembly of the Ansar at Saqifa afforded Abu Bakr his chance to realize his plans, who then proceeded to maneuver the assembly to ensure his own election.
 He consolidated his caliphate by empowering the Quraysh, sidelining the Ansar, who supported Ali, and marginalizing Muhammad's clan Banu Hashim.

 The second chapter discusses Umar's appointment by Abu Bakr when the latter died.
 Umar is asserted to be unpopular among the companions of Muhammad as well as Quraysh, but the latter supported his selection for he protected their interests and because a general election would have resulted in coming to power of Muhammad's family.
-Uthman, the subject of the third chapter, is shown as a weak military commander as well as nepotistic.
+Uthman, the subject of the third chapter, is shown as weak military commander as well as nepotistic.
 The revolution that ended in his death is discussed.

 Ali, the subject of the fourth and longest chapter, is shown as champion of Islamic principles.
 He reversed Uthman's nepotistic policies, refused to make compromises on principles and was beset by opposition.
 Ali's acceptance of arbitration at the Battle of Siffin is characterized as a flaw in his leadership which demoralized his supporters and gave moral victory to his opponent, Mu'awiya.
 The latter is roundly criticized in Conclusion, which discusses events after Ali's death, as a despot and a coward, who turned the caliphate into a tool of imperial repression.